roopikarisam/roopikarisam.github.io/_pages/about.md

 Currently co-president of the Association for Computers and the Humanities and co-chair of the [DH Unbound 2022](http://dhunbound2022.ach.org) conference, Risam previously served as a founding board member of Global Outlook::Digital Humanities (GO::DH) and co-chair of the [ACH 2019](http://ach2019.ach.org/) and [ACH 2021](https://ach2021.ach.org/) conferences.
 She also received the Massachusetts Library Association's inaugural [Civil Liberties Champion Award](https://www.bostonglobe.com/metro/globelocal/2018/10/05/salem-state-researcher-champion-social-justice/hD19GIS2zRIY1di09Fr0NI/story.html) for her work promoting equity and justice in the digital cultural record.

 Risam is represented by [Emma Bal](https://www.madeleinemilburn.co.uk/agents/emma-bal/) at the [Madeleine Milburn Literary Agency](https://www.madeleinemilburn.co.uk/).
+She is writing her first trade book, which explores the intertwined histories of data and empire.

 Her CV is available [here](../RisamCVJuly2022.pdf).